Conan Repositories

 conan remote list

-Content Selectors and Conan
+Content Selectors for Conan

-Below is an example content selector for a Conan hosted repository:
+Example content selector for a Conan-hosted repository:

 format == "conan" and (path =~ ".*/<package-name>/.+/<user>/<stable>/.*" or path =~ ".*/<user>/<package-name>/.+/<stable>/.*")